Salah-1/-AI-Support-Email-Triage-Agent/README.md

 This project aims for flexibility and learning cloud provider differences by targeting deployment across multiple cloud providers:

 *   **Google Cloud Platform (GCP):** Deployment steps and configuration specific to GCP services (e.g., Cloud Functions, Vertex, AI Platform).
+See /src/gcp/
 *   **AWS SageMaker:** Integration and deployment leveraging AWS SageMaker for hosting the AI model and potentially other components (e.g., Lambda).
+See /src/aws/
 *   **Azure AI:** Deployment within the Microsoft Azure ecosystem using Azure AI services (e.g., Azure Functions, Azure Cognitive Search ).
+See /src/azure/

 *(Detailed deployment guides for each platform will be added as they are developed.)*